phonegap/phonegap-plugin-push/CONTRIBUTING.md

 The project uses [.editorconfig](http://editorconfig.org/) to define the coding style of each file.
 We recommend that you install the Editor Config extension for your preferred IDE.
-Consistenty is key.
+Consistency is key.

 ## JSHint